harshkavdikar1/Udacity-DataEngineering-NanoDegree/README.md

 ```
 python create_tables.py
 ```
-* Download resoucres for the project
+* Download resoucres for the project.
 ```
 python download_resources.py
 ```
-* Create a S3 bucket and IAM role with full access to it, modify the file with id and key and run below python script to upload the resources to the S3 bucket.
+* Create a S3 bucket and IAM role with full access to S3, modify the below file with aws_acces_id and aws_acces_key and run below python script to upload the resources to the S3 bucket.
 ```
 python upload_resources.py
 ```
-* Execute the ETL pipeline
+* Run the ETL pipeline.
 ```
 python etl.py
 ```